puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `node_name`

 The node that this variable should be set under.
-This is required when scope is set to `node` or `server`
+This is required when scope is set to `node` or `server`.

 ##### `cluster`

 The cluster that a variable should be set in.
-This is required when scope is set to `cluster`
+This is required when scope is set to `cluster`.

 ##### `profile`

 The profile that can be used to run the `wsadmin` command from.

-Example: `dmgrProfile01` or `PROFILE_APP_01`
+Example: `dmgrProfile01` or `PROFILE_APP_01`.

 ##### `dmgr_profile`

 Synonomous with the `profile` parameter.

-The DMGR profile that this variable should be set under.
+The DMGR profile under which this variable should be set.
 The `wsadmin` tool will be found here.

 Example: `dmgrProfile01` or `PROFILE_DMGR_001`